wschella/mu-search/README.md

 In order to take access rights into account, each request requires the `MU_AUTH_ALLOWED_GROUPS` and `MU_AUTH_USED_GROUPS` headers to be present.

 #### GET `/:type/search`
-Endpoint to seach the given `:type` index.
+Endpoint to search the given `:type` index.
 The request format is JSON-API compliant and intended to match the request format of [mu-cl-resources](https://github.com/mu-semtech/mu-cl-resources).
 Search filters are passed using query params.

 A subset of the [Elasticsearch Query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html) is supported, via the `filter`, `page`, and `sort` query parameters.
 More complex queries should be sent via `POST /:type/search` endpoint.